TownsendBrown/IBM-Quantum-QASM-Runner/CODE_OF_CONDUCT.md

 # Contributor Code of Conduct

 ## Our Pledge
-As contributors and maintainers of this project, we pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In addition to adhearing to code of conduct for the Qiskit Ecosystem [https://quantum.cloud.ibm.com/docs/en/open-source/code-of-conduct], contributors and maintainers of this project, we pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.